 For localized searches, Google uses these listings to show the most relevant nonprofits related to the user’s search and location.
 You can test this!
 Go into Google and search “restaurants.”
-The first result will be of Google Maps with a list of restaurants where Google thinks you’ll want to eat.
+The first result will be Google Maps with a list of restaurants where Google thinks you’ll want to eat.

-It’s the same for nonprofits.
+It’s the same for SEO for nonprofits.
 If you search for “animal shelters” in Google, the first result is Google Maps with the closest animal shelters related to your location.
 If you scroll past Google Maps, you’ll see web page listings for animal shelters, top news articles, frequent questions asked by searches, and even images of animals at local shelters.